Residents of Toronto building are calling out landlord for boiler fire and eviction notices

 "Golden Equity bought our home in 2019 and we have had serious problems since," says the poster, of which there are now more than 80 circulating in the city.

-The poster includes photos of Farber alongside before and after pictures of Shoreview, which contains 44 units and approximately 100 people living inside, according to tenants.
+The poster includes photos of the director alongside before and after pictures of Shoreview, which contains 44 units and approximately 100 people living inside, according to tenants.

 Emina Gamulin, who is part of the 1475 King St. West Buiding Committee, says this is just another example of Golden Equity "passing the buck."